RedMoikle/GameOfUr/README.md

 ![Game shown with new textures](demo_images/new_textures.jpg)

 This is a recreation of my very first Python project.
 While learning the language, I created a playable board game inside of Maya, based on the ancient Mesopotamian "Royal Game of Ur".
+I have revisited the idea and rebuilt it from scratch using some of the things I have learned in the past few years.

 You can see the game being played [here](https://www.youtube.com/watch?v=WZskjLq040I)